knpuniversity/symfony2-rest/knpu/episode4/handling-invalid-token.md

 When JWT authentication fails, what handles that?
 Well, `onAuthenticationFailure` of course!
 The `getUser()` method *must* return a `User` object.
 If it doesn't, then `onAuthenticationFailure` is called.
-In our case, there are two possible reaons: the token might be corrupted or expired *or* - somehow -  the decoded username doesn't exist in our database.
+In our case, there are two possible reasons: the token might be corrupted or expired *or* - somehow -  the decoded username doesn't exist in our database.
 In both cases, we are *not* returning a User object, and this triggers `onAuthenticationFailure`.